 Prerequisites: EDUG 605, 606 and 609 (or concurrent enrollment with EDUG 609).
 This course will focus on qualitative and quantitative assessment instruments that are needed to evaluate the potential and progress of children throughout the instructional process.
 The course will cover both individual and program evaluation methods (includes formal and informal methods of assessment).

 EDUG 611 • Advanced Models of Teaching (3 units)

 This course explored varied strategies of instruction, culminating in the identification and study of fifteen models of teaching.
-Students will examine relationships among theories of learning and instruction, as well as various instructional alternatives.
+Students will examine students in education.